ehxewri/classification-challenge/README.md

 Files
 Download the following files to help you get started: -- Done

-Module 13 Challenge filesLinks to an external site.

 Before You Begin
 Before starting the assignment, be sure to complete the following steps:

 Create a new repository for this project called classification-challenge.
 Do not add this homework assignment to an existing repository.  -- Done

-Clone the new repository to your computer.
+Clone the new repository to your computer.  --Done

-Inside your local Git repository, add the starter file spam_detector.ipynb from your file downloads.
+Inside your local Git repository, add the starter file spam_detector.ipynb from your file downloads. -- Done -- added the startup file as sub dir for reference

-Push these changes to GitHub or GitLab.
+Push these changes to GitHub or GitLab.  -- Done

 Instructions
 This challenge consists of the following subsections:

 Split the data into training and testing sets.

 Scale the features.